The best Prime Day laptop deals you can get right now | CNN Underscored

 Acer TravelMate P6 ($849.99, originally $1,199.99; amazon.com)

-Currently #1 in new releases on Amazon, this flip Chromebook features a touch screen which is perfect for tablet mode.
+Currently No. 1 in new releases on Amazon, this flip Chromebook features a touch screen, which is perfect for tablet mode.
 The Chromebook is also able to display in tent and standing modes, for whatever preference you choose.

 Samsung Chromebook Plus V2 ($299.99, originally $499.99; amazon.com)